 As you can see, you don’t necessarily need to spend a ton of money to promote your business.

-I should acknowledge, once again, that developing great content—be it a compelling behind-the-scenes video, a blog post, or writing copy for podcasters to read out loud–does require a time investment and potentially some equipment or software.
+I should acknowledge, once again, that developing great content—be it a compelling behind-the-scenes video, a blog post, or writing copy for podcasters to read out loud—does require the valuable investment of time and maybe some equipment or software to go along.